Yating-Zhu/lamprey/README.md

 ### Methodology

-The quality control and cell clustering steps for this analysis were performed based on the code provided in the GitHub repository referenced in the paper [**"Title of the Paper"**](https://www.nature.com/articles/s41467-025-56153-w#data-availability).
+The quality control and cell clustering steps for this analysis were performed based on the code provided in the GitHub repository referenced in the paper [**"Single-cell transcriptome atlas of lamprey exploring Natterin- induced white adipose tissue browning "**](https://www.nature.com/articles/s41467-025-56153-w#data-availability).
 Please refer to the repository for further details on the methodologies used in those processes.